• Skip to primary navigation

 Ingredients on a counter top.

-For this recipe, you'll need two pie crusts.
-Store bought or homemade pie crust can be used for this recipe, as long as you have enough dough for two pie crusts total.
+• Pie crust - You'll need two pie crusts.
+Store bought or homemade pie crust can be used for this recipe.

-The cinnamon, ginger, nutmeg, and cloves can be substituted with an equal amount of pumpkin pie spice.
+• Spices - The cinnamon, ginger, nutmeg, and cloves can be substituted with an equal amount of pumpkin pie spice blend.

 Assembling pumpkin pasties on a baking sheet.

-For a 3.5 inch round pasty, I added about 2 teaspoons of filling.
+Don't overfill your pasties - For a 3.5 inch round pasty, I added about 2 teaspoons of filling.
 Test how much filling you'll need by making a single pasty and sealing the edges with a fork.
-If any filling spills out the sides, you've overfilled your turnover.
+If any filling spills out the sides, it's been overfilled.

 Pumpkin turnover sliced in half to show filling.

-Leftover pasties can be enjoyed for 2-3 days, kept in a sealed container at room temperature.
-Keep in mind that your pie crust will soften over time, which is why they are best served the same day as baking.
+Leftover pasties will keep for 2-3 days in a tightly sealed container at room temperature, or up to a week in the refrigerator.
+The pie crust will soften over time, which is why they're best served the same day of baking.

 A white plate filled with pumpkin pasties.

-Pumpkin pasties are a sweet, baked pastry filled with spiced pumpkin filling.
-These handheld turnovers are perfect for serving at your next Harry Potter themed party or for Halloween.
+Pumpkin pasties are sweet, handheld pastries filled with spiced pumpkin.
+They're perfect for serving at your next Harry Potter themed party or for Halloween.

 Servings: 20 pasties